7596ff/website/content/posts/2020-03-25-on-corona-in-boone/index.md

 +++

 Everyone is being affected by Coronavirus.
-My university has moved to exclusively online classes with only one week to prepare, restauraunts are mandated drive through or pickup only, and I am not allowed to work at one of my jobs.
+My university has moved to exclusively online classes with only one week to prepare, restaurants are mandated drive through or pickup only, and I am not allowed to work at one of my jobs.
 But it sure doesn't feel like it.